-A smartphone without data connectivity is rather a dull one, and so to spice things up a bit, turn to Chrome (yes, Chrome is a multifaceted personality).
+A smartphone – whether it's an Android device or one from the Apple stable – is almost useless without data connectivity.
+To spice things up a bit, turn to the Chrome Browser (yes, Chrome is a multifaceted personality).

 So while you wait for the cellular network to come back, head over to Chrome and play the Dinosaur game.
 And, trust me it’s not easy as it seems.

 80% of the time our thumb is near the power button while we take a phone call, so enabling the power button to end calls seem to be the smartest move.
 Plus, when you’re watching a captivating cricket match and you just can’t take your eyes off the TV, this prove to be the most convenient way of ending a call.

 To enable it, open the Accessibility Settings and switch the Power button ends call option to on.
 That’s it, now you have a physical button to end your calls.

 My brother loves spying on me, for reasons best known to him (siblings, I tell you).
 So, whenever I hand over my phone to him, I have to be utmost careful so that he doesn’t open WhatsApp or for that matter, even my social media apps.